BORN IN THE YEARS 2012-2013

 Competitive travel soccer.
 Beginner to Elite.
 We offer teams ranging from young beginner teams to teams for players who are college prospects.
 Travel is limited in the younger age groups; however, our most advanced older teams play in Elite Clubs National League (ECNL).
 For more information, contact Chad Stocton at the Help Desk (865-659-6074) or email HERE.

-FC Alliance is on the of the top youth soccer clubs in the southeast region of the United States and a national competitor.
-Over 320 players have moved on to play college soccer since 2010, as each senior class sends 20-40 players to the next level.
+FC Alliance is one of the top youth soccer clubs in the southeast region of the United States and a national competitor.
+Over 360 players have moved on to play college soccer since 2010, as each senior class sends 20-40 players to the next level.
 Players move on to all levels of play, ranging from NAIA to NCAA Division 1 Power 5 (SEC, ACC, B10, etc.).

 In late 2018, FC Alliance was honored to receive US Club Soccer's inaugural Players First License.
 The national governing body identified 46 youth soccer clubs in the United States that met very specific criteria, and FC Alliance is the only club in the state of Tennessee to achieve this stature.
 Although there were 19 different categories evaluated, the five pillars in earning Players First Licensing status are showing excellence in player development, club development, coaching development, player health and safety, and parent engagement and education.
 The acceptance process was exhaustive, but well worth it!
 See the entire list HERE